Losant/losant-docs/docs/workflows/logic/geofence.md

 *   [NMEA GGA](http://www.gpsinformation.org/dale/nmea.htm#GGA)<br/>
     Example: `$GPGLL,3719.940,N,12201.873,S,225444,A,*1C`

 No matter which type is selected, the field will also accept a [string template](/workflows/accessing-payload-data/#string-templates) for the value.
-In the above example, the input coordinates are defined as the `data.location` field of the payload, which contains an a NMEA string.
+In the above example, the input coordinates are defined as the `data.location` field of the payload, which contains an NMEA string.

 ### Center Point Coordinate Configuration